Why is US B2B PR so difficult?

 A recent survey by Careers Cast suggested that the life of a PR was second only to being a pilot in terms of stress.

-“It’s not rocket science!” blasted journos all over twitter.
+“It’s not rocket science!” blasted journos all over Twitter

-Well, it must have been fate, for on that day, these two jovial people just happened to sit next to each other.
-Both of them being out-going types, in possession of exceptional social skills, they soon fell into a happy rapport.
-In no time at all the earnest inventor was telling the curious journalist all about phalangees and their properties in an extraordinarily level of detail.
-The journalist had all the time in the world to listen to the long list of features that each permutation of phalangees delivered; indeed he was gripped.
-Having both missed their stops, they were now walking companionably back into the village together and the journalist used his psychic skills to ascertain the unique business benefits that phalangee-based engineering could deliver to his readers.
+…for on that day, these two jovial people just happened to sit next to each other.
+Both were outgoing, possessing exceptional social skills and soon fell into a happy rapport.
+In no time, the earnest inventor told the curious journalist about phalanges and their properties in extraordinary detail.
+The journalist had all the time in the world to listen to the long list of features each permutation of phalanges delivered.
+Indeed, he was gripped.
+Having missed their stops, they were now walking companionably back into the village together.
+The journalist used his psychic skills to ascertain the unique business benefits that phalanges-based engineering could deliver to his readers.

 Yeah, like that happens all the time!

-OK if it wasn’t for us PRs the wheels of commerce might have to travel a road more pot holed, but no, it’s not rocket science, nor is it like flying a plane, or being a nurse, a fire fighter, a policeman, a prison warder, a teacher, a carer, or even a journalist…All jobs have a level of stress associated with them and in PR I think we might secretly like it, it’s nice to be needed.
+OK, if it wasn’t for us PRs, the wheels of commerce might have to travel a more pot-holed road.
+But it’s not rocket science.
+It’s not like flying a plane or being a nurse, a firefighter, a prison warden, a teacher, a carer, or even a journalist.
+All jobs have a level of stress associated with them and in PR I think we might secretly like it, it’s nice to be needed.